sergiords/ignite-hands-on/src/main/resources/static/part2_data-grid.md

 # Data Grid

-In this part we will learn how to create and use different **caches** in our cluster.
+In this part we will learn how to create and use different distributed **caches** in our cluster.

 ![img](img/data-grid.jpg)

 =========
 ## Data grid: how-to

-Creating a distributed **cache** in our cluster is as-easy-as:
+Creating a distributed **cache** in our cluster is as easy as:

 ```java
 import org.apache.ignite.*;